abdurrahaman8035/Medical-Data-Collection-and-Processing/README.md

 This app is used to predict the medical state of an individual The disease sections include ->
-1. Covid-19
-2. Diabetes
+1. Diabetes
-3. Heart Disease
+2. Heart Disease

 Each prediction page is conneceted with a Machine Learning Model which uses Random Forest Classifier to predict the results.